-Looking for a domain registrar?
-In this post, we’ll take a look at which domain name registrars you should use.
+Looking for the best domain registrar?
+In this post, we’ll take a look at which domain name registrars you should use for your next project

 What is a domain registrar?

 Domain name registrars are the companies that allow you to purchase and register domain names.
 Domain name registrars are all accreditated by ICANN (Internet Corporation for Assigned Names and Numbers), a non-profit organization that is responsible for managing domain names.